MusicDataset/md_homepage/content/musics/e/EnglishSuiteno.3inGMinorPrelude(1)-Johann Sebastian Bach.md

 ---
-title: Johann Sebastian Bach - English Suite no. 3 in G Minor Prelude (1)
+title: English Suite no. 3 in G Minor Prelude (1)
 description: This is the description for English Suite no. 3 in G Minor Prelude by Johann Sebastian Bach
 composers: [Johann Sebastian Bach]
 periods: [Baroque]